 - The purpose of the fire must be to reduce fuel on your property.
 It cannot be lit for commercial or industrial purposes.

-- You can only burn dry vegetation.
-It must not still be green.
+- You can only burn dry vegetation, not green vegetation.
 Hard rubbish, household waste, flammable liquids or commercial or industrial waste is strictly not allowed to be burnt.

-- Fires must not cause a risk to other properties.
+- Fires must not cause risk to other properties.